Chart Color Schemes

 Emu Plains - Leonay features high concentrations of family households, with a lower-than-average median household size

-Family households constitute 77.6% of all households, including 38.2% couples with children, 26.7% couples without children, and 12.0% single parent families.
-Non-family households comprise the remaining 22.4%, with lone person households at 20.8% and group households making up 1.4% of the total.
-The median household size is 2.7 people, which is smaller than the Greater Sydney average of 2.8.
+Family households make up 77.6% of all households, including 38.2% couples with children, 26.7% couples without children, and 12.0% single parent families.
+Non-family households account for the remaining 22.4%, with lone person households at 20.8% and group households comprising 1.4%.
+The median household size is 2.7 people, which is smaller than the Greater Sydney average of 2.8 people.

 Frequently Asked Questions - Households